Curriculum / Planning

 PSHCE is where children learn about diversity and are encouraged to develop respect for others.
 They learn to develop a positive self-image, so that they can make choices and learn from an early age how to stand up to things such as peer pressure and bullying.
 They learn to become responsible, healthy citizens so that they can make informed choices about their lives and their health.

-The full Jersey Curriculum for PSHCE can be found here: PSHE including Citizenship
+The full Jersey Curriculum for PSHE can be found here: PSHE including Citizenship

 In Religious Education children learn about cultural diversity and develop respect for others.
 They learn that we are all different and that people have different religious beliefs and cultures.
 We look at a range of religions, including Christianity, Judaism, Islam, Buddhism and Hinduism.

-Children begin learning French in Year 3 following the Jersey Curriculum, with the aim to becoming fluent in basic conversational French by the end of Year 6.
+Children begin learning French as modern foreign language in Year 3 following the Jersey Curriculum, with the aim to becoming fluent in basic conversational French by the end of Year 6.

 The full Jersey Curriculum for French can be found here: French Curriculum